Revised and approved by Senate Executive June 11, 2019

 Academic Integrity: Academic integrity refers to the upholding of essential requirements of courses and programs: All courses and programs have core or essential requirements against which students are evaluated as to whether they are demonstrating the skills, knowledge or attributes at the designated level of the course.
 Learning outcomes involve learning tasks and objectives that must be undertaken successfully without compromising the standard required for success in a course or program.

-Disability: For the purpose of this policy, disabilities are defined by the Ontario Human Rights Code as follows:
+Disability: For the purpose of this policy, disabilities may be permanent or recurrent, past or present, mental and/or physical conditions.
+They are defined by the Ontario Human Rights Code as follows:

 Reasonable Academic Accommodations: These are planned and agreed-upon variations in the manner in which students may receive course instruction, participate in course activities, or be evaluated.
 Accommodations are designed to eliminate or reduce barriers to participation in academic life and to ensure students are treated with dignity and respect.
 The University has a duty to provide accommodations up to the point of undue hardship, which may be related to the following factors identified in the Ontario Human Rights Code:

 - Availability of outside sources of funding; and/or

 - Health and safety requirements

 Students: For the purposes of this Policy, “students” are those individuals who have been admitted to the University, including the School of Continuing Studies, and are eligible to enroll in courses.

 Support Office: Refers to the Student Accessibility Services Office on the Keele Campus and The Accessibility, Well-being and Counselling Centre on the Glendon Campus.

 Universal Design for Learning – UDL: The principles of UDL (sometimes referred to as Universal Instructional Design or Inclusive Curriculum Design) emphasize: